Ewuta

 • SMH = Shake (shaking) my head

-• WTPA = Where the party at?
+• WTPA = Where is the party at?

 • OMG = Oh my God